SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.23.md

 Up to now, DIS only supported C# version 4.
 From now on, it also supports C# version 6 and above.

-When you open a Protocol.xml file of which the DMA version specified in the *Protocol.<br>Compliancies.MinimumRequired* tag is equal to or higher than “9.6.11”, DIS will now set the language version of the C# projects to one of the following versions:
+When you open a Protocol.xml file of which the DMA version specified in the *Protocol.Compliancies.MinimumRequired* tag is equal to or higher than “9.6.11”, DIS will now set the language version of the C# projects to one of the following versions:

 - C# 6.0 (when using Visual Studio 2015)
 - C# 7.3 (when using Visual Studio 2017 or above)